bginbey/mac-dev-playbook/README.md

 brew install pyenv pipenv
 pyenv init
 # Add eval "$(pyenv init -)" to .bash_profile
+export PYTHON_CONFIGURE_OPTS="--enable-framework"
 pyenv install 2.7.16
 pyenv install 3.7.3
 pyenv global 3.7.3
+pyenv rehash
-pip3 install --user --upgrade pynvim pyenv rehash
+pip3 install --user --upgrade pynvim

 ```
 #### Ansible
 1. Install ansible with `brew install ansible`
 3. Clone this repository to your local drive.
 4. Run `$ ansible-galaxy install -r requirements.yml` inside this directory to install required Ansible roles.
-5. Run `ansible-playbook main.yml -i inventory --check -K` inside this directory to do a test run.
+5. Run `ansible-playbook main.yml -i inventory --check -K -vvvv` inside this directory to do a test run.
 Enter your account password when prompted.
+Note, sequentially dependent tasks like creating a folder that the next task needs will appear to fail in --check mode because no folder is actually created.
-6. Run `ansible-playbook main.yml -i inventory -K` inside this directory to run the playbook for real.
+6. Run `ansible-playbook main.yml -i inventory -K -vvvv` inside this directory to run the playbook for real.
 Enter your account password when prompted.

 > Note: If some Homebrew commands fail, you might need to agree to Xcode's license or fix some other Brew issue.
 Run `brew doctor` to see if this is the case.